WTMAD-4: A Fair Weighting Scheme for GMTKN55: Summary

 \section{Summary}

-In this work, unintended behaviour of previous WTMAD metrics, used to quantify errors of various electronic structure methods for the GMTKN55 thermochemical data set, was identified.
-Specifically, use of energy-based weights in WTMAD-2 and WTMAD-3 resulted in contributions of some benchmarks being more than 100$\times$ greater than others.
+In this work, unintended behaviour of previous WTMAD metrics, used to quantify errors of various electronic-structure methods for the GMTKN55 thermochemical data set, was identified.
+Specifically, use of energy-based weights in \mbox{WTMAD-2} and \mbox{WTMAD-3} resulted in contributions of some benchmarks being more than 100$\times$ greater than others.
 The alternative \mbox{WTMAD-4} metric, which uses error-based weights, was proposed herein to ensure that each benchmark within the GMTKN55 set is treated fairly.
-Ranking the performance of 135 DC-DFAs using WTMAD-4 reveals limitations of some functionals through reordering compared to WTMAD-2.
-Notably, its good performance on the BH76 reaction barriers, at the expense of the DIPCS10, ALKBDE10, C60ISO, MB16-43, and WATER27 benchmarks, resulted in a particularly low WTMAD-2 for the XYG8 functional, but a relatively higher WTMAD-4.
+Ranking the performance of 115 DC-DFAs using \mbox{WTMAD-4} reveals limitations of some functionals through reordering compared to \mbox{WTMAD-2}.
+Notably, its good performance on the BH76 reaction barriers, at the expense of the DIPCS10, ALKBDE10, C60ISO, MB16-43, and WATER27 benchmarks, resulted in a particularly low \mbox{WTMAD-2} for the XYG8 functional, but a relatively higher \mbox{WTMAD-4}.

-It is tempting to reason that, if particular method gives a low WTMAD for the GMTKN55, it will perform well for all of its component benchmarks.
+It is tempting to reason that, if particular a method gives a low WTMAD for the GMTKN55, it will perform well for all of its component benchmarks.
 However, this may not be the case if poor performance for one of more benchmarks is offset by good performance for the other subsets, and it is essential to consider data points that are the largest outliers.
-Due to unbalanced weighting, fitting to minimise WTMAD-2 may result in larger errors for benchmarks with very small contributions, while overfitting to BH76, as seen for XYG8.
-The more balanced weights in WTMAD-4 should reduce the likelihood of, but not eliminate, this possibility.
+Due to unbalanced weighting, fitting to minimise \mbox{WTMAD-2} may result in larger errors for benchmarks with very small contributions, while overfitting to BH76, as seen for XYG8.
+The more balanced weights in \mbox{WTMAD-4} should reduce the likelihood of, but not eliminate, this possibility.
 Thus, functional developers should take care to avoid overfitting of functionals to particular thermochemical data and to be cognisant of Goodhart's law that ``when a measure becomes a target, it ceases to be a good measure.''\cite{goodhart1984problems,strathern1997improving} This is particularly important for artificial intelligence (AI) applications of DFT, as well as AI-guided DFA development.
+It is more sound to consider multiple statistical measures for a data set, rather than focusing on a single number as a target metric.